jcjorel/clonesquad-ec2-pet-autoscaler/docs/SSM.md

 **During a Maintenance Window period**, the following statements are true:

 * No instance can be put in `draining` state or even shutdown by CloneSquad,
-	* As consequence, any instance started during the Maintenance Window period (manually through console or by the auto-scaler) remains up until end of the MW period (and Spot Interrupted instances are replaced as usual during a Maintenance Period).
+	* As consequence, any instance started during the Maintenance Window period (manually through console or by the auto-scaler) remains up until end of it  (more specifically, Spot instance interruption is the only reason for a shutdown during a MW period but it will be replaced by starting new instance as needed).
-* Managed EC2 instances MUST run a successfully registered SSM agent or will be considered as unhealthy otherwise (but won't be stopped until end of the Maintenance Window. cf. previous statement),
+	* Unhealthy instances entering a MW will be drained after it,
+	* Drained instances entering a MW will be stopped only after it.
 * By default, all managed instances (Main fleet instances *-including LightHouse ones-* or subfleet instances) are started.
 In this default temporary configuration (i.e. with `ec2.schedule.min_instance_count`and `ec2.schedule.desired_instance_count` set to `100%`), no unavailable instance replacement is performed leading to full fleet stability.
-	* If user overrides the active Maintenance window settings (see [below](#tagging-ssm-maintenance-objects-to-change-default-behaviors)) with an `ec2.schedule.min_instance_count` different than `100%`, `ec2.desired_instance_count` is left to user setting value meaning that (auto)scalers continue to behave as expected: They are only limited to start instance actions during a MW.
+	* If user overrides the active Maintenance window settings (see [below](#tagging-ssm-maintenance-objects-to-change-default-behaviors)) with an `ec2.schedule.min_instance_count` different than `100%`, `ec2.desired_instance_count` is left to user setting value meaning that (auto)scalers continue to behave as expected but only upscale (i.e. can only to start instances) during a MW.

 ### Getting started with SSM Maintenance Window and CloneSquad